equim/matrix3/README.md

 This is matrix³, an experimental mv3 content policy manager.

-This is extension is inspired by [uMatrix](https://github.com/gorhill/uMatrix), but built on `declarativeNetRequest`.
+This extension is inspired by [uMatrix](https://github.com/gorhill/uMatrix), but built on `declarativeNetRequest` for modern browsers.

 It looks like this, it adds a sidepanel that lets you enable or disable web features.